robert-laws/robert-laws.github.io/my_collections/_drafts/2021-10-03-web-accessibility.md

 </body>
 ```

 It's also important to provide users with a logical progression through a website using the tab key.
 Also, users who can view a webpage but use a keyboard to navigate through the page content need clear visual cues when an element on the webpage is focused, typically with a prominent and color-blind safe border around the element.

+Another important consideration is helping users to move through web pages without any unexpected problems.
+For example, when modal boxes are used, it's important to allow a user to progress through the modal with the keyboard and provide the user a way to progress through the context as well as exit it without being trapped.
+The concept is described as [No Keyboard Trap](https://www.w3.org/TR/UNDERSTANDING-WCAG20/keyboard-operation-trapping.html) and is described in detail on the W3C website.

+## Conclusion

+These are just a few of the many considerations and techniques that can be used to improve website accessibility.
+What's most important is to not assume that a website will be accessible without making any effort to make it accessible.
+Good planning and prioritizing accessible user experiences is vital as part of any modern web design and development workflow.
+Accessible websites also are able to be used by the maximum number of people, which should be a goal for every website.